 Welcome to the Pinke Post, a prairie perspective from the heart of rural North Dakota.
-I am Katie Pinke and you’ll find me blogging about family, food, farming, faith and the chaos of being a working mom on the rural prairie.
+I am Katie Pinke.
+I have been blogging since 2007 about family, food, farming, faith and the chaos of being a working mom on the rural prairie.
 Today, I speak.
 I write.
 I remained rooted in my passions as a fifth generation North Dakotan, farm girl, mom, wife and small business owner.

 Choosing to raise our family on the prairie makes life simple for our kids where they are immersed in rural life that doesn’t have many of the hassles of the urban life.
 But our life is hectic our kid’s schedules, business life and community involvement.
 For that reason, I justify that our house is not always clean.
 The toys are not picked up daily.
 My laundry is often clean but not always folded.
 I don’t iron.
 But I love to cook for my family and play with my kids.
 As my dear friend once told me, if the mama is happy, the family is usually happy.
 This mom is happy and we are flourishing in our life on the prairie.

 Our teenager is a son who is ten years older than his little sisters.
-He is the size of grown man and a sophomore in high school.
-He plays every sport he can while playing trumpet in the school band, taking piano lessons and earning a “Superior Actor” award this year at a regional drama competition.
+He is the size of grown man and soon to be a senior in high school.
+He plays every sport he can while playing trumpet in the school band, taking piano lessons and once earned a “Superior Actor” award at a regional drama competition.
 But his real passion outside of sports is his work in our local FFA chapter which has given him the passion for agriculture and the confidence to be a well-spoken leader.
 We are intensely proud of our son.
-He helps in our family business and gets up to my parent’s farm at any chance he can and now talks of being an engineer that farms someday in his future.
+He helps in our family business and gets up to my parent’s farm at any chance he can.
+He talks of being an engineer that farms someday in his future.

 The most rewarding part for me in making my career changes this year has been the time at home I have had with all three of our kids.
 It has for the first time in my life as a mom made me feel complete.
 I see them 90% more than in my past full-time career life, every morning, afternoon and evening.
-Miss A is home with me some days and other days goes to “Nana’s” (my mother-in-law) or our longtime home daycare provider’s.
 It is a chapter I dreamed of, plotted and planned for 15 years during my career and now living it out is very fulfilling.

 I started this blog in late 2007.
 We had moved to the prairie, were building a home in a hay-field and I was days away from having a baby.
 I thought I would post a few pictures to keep in touch with my family.
 The blog has evolved since that time but remains an outlet, a journal and a place I go to connect with family and friends.
 Some of you I have known for decades, met via social media and some are my dear blogger friends.
 I share my passions here, food, farming, family and faith.
 Not everyone will agree with my thoughts but at least you’ll know where I stand and I hope to hear where you stand on issues when I share about them.